antony-a1/ivory/doc/dates.md

  `yyyy-MM-dd` -

-    Date with a day granularitry in the local time zone.
+    Date with a day granularity in the local time zone.
 Example: `2012-01-15`, `2014-12-31`.

 #### Local Date And Time